 As an Amazon Associate I earn from qualifying purchases.
 FOR MORE INFORMATION, PLEASE CHECK OUT MY DISCLOSURE

 Looking for an easy cake that will feed a crowd and make you feel all nostalgic at the same time?
-This simple sprinkle sponge traybake is guaranteed to remind those of a certain age of their school days.
+This simple sprinkle cake is guaranteed to remind those of a certain age of their school days.

 Actually, it’s still served as “pudding” at my kids primary school – sliced into squares and served with custard so I guess its popularity hasn’t waned.

-It’s easy to see why this is served at schools – one batch makes a large cake that can serve up to 20 (!) plus it is DELICIOUS!
+It’s easy to see why this tray bake cake is served at schools – one batch can serve up to 20 (!) plus it is DELICIOUS!
 Fancy making it?

 Old School Cake

-The cooled cake is covered in a thick white icing once cooled and then liberally sprinkled with hundreds and thousands.
-It is delicious served with custard (like this Eve’s Pudding…. so YUM).
+It is a simple vanilla tray bake covered in a thick white icing once cooled and then liberally sprinkled with hundreds and thousands.

 All-in-one Sponge Cake